Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 George and Harrison continues.

-When we finally got him to make a recording studio, we walked in and it was chaos.
+When we finally got him to make a recording studio,

 It was the biggest disaster of all time.